 The workshop is designed as a practicum for human rights education (HRE) development.
 Participants will not only learn about effective human rights education design, but they will actually prepare the model for a HRE training session.
 Throughout the workshop, participants will have opportunities to discuss their model with other participants and facilitators for feedback.
 The development of a model for a human rights training session aims to increase institutional capacity by providing participants with a framework for developing a concrete initiative to put their learning into practice.
+Furthermore, the model serves as a tool for participants to develop locally based human rights education training session, which may be supported by Equitas as a follow up to the TOT.

 Participants will also be introduced to the new virtual follow-up component of Equitas' HRE programming, the Equitas Community.
 The Equitas Community is a new online collaboration tool, developed with the aim of supporting members of the international Equitas alumni community beyond the training sessions.
 The virtual Equitas Community is a place where alumni can share HRE knowledge, skills, and experience.
 It is a safe and secure environment intended to encourage dialogue, debate, networking and connections among HR educators worldwide.